Table of Contents

 Definition of Genome Instability and Aging

-There is not a strict scientific definition.
-Is aging growing up?
-Is it growing old?
-And what is really old?
-How can we define it actually?
+Genome instability is the increased mutations within the genome of a cell and all its lineages.
+These mutations include nucleic acid sequences, chromosomal rearrangements, or aneuploidy.
 Intrinsic processes and interactions with environment (sunlight, toxins, and diets) cause changes in the structure and function of our cells and molecules within them.

 Aging is defined by diminished response to stress, escalation of homeostatic imbalance and an enhanced threat from aging-related pathologies.
 The end point of aging is death.
 The differential rate of aging determines the variable life span in different species.

 There is a closely related, but distinct term that one should be aware of while learning about aging.

 This physiological process is characterized by a loss of a cell’s divisibility and growth potential with decline in its functionality as a whole entity.
 It is a step towards cellular death.
 An essential degenerative feature; there are no positive annotations to it.

 Classification of Genome Instability and Aging

 Aging can be simply classified as follows: